 Wagner Toy Waffle Iron Original

 Fake has stubby handles and larger bail without fully-looped ends.
+Occasionally seen are fakes with cast handles.
 Bottoms of "22" in patent date curved on original, straight on fake.
 Bottom of "G" in Wagner T-shaped on original.

 Wagner Toy Tea Kettle Reproduction